wayneIBM/vpc-on-classic/errors.md

 ## account_type_invalid
 **Message**: You must have a Pay-As-You-Go account to provision a Virtual Private Cloud.

 Your account must be on a Pay-As-You-Go plan to provision VPCs.
-You can find more details about upgrading your account here: [Upgrade Your Account](/docs/account?topic=account-accounts#upgrade-lite-account)
+Refer to [Upgrade Your Account](/docs/account?topic=account-accounts#upgrade-lite-account) for instructions on how to upgrade your account.

 ## acl_in_use
 **Message**: The network ACL cannot be deleted because it is attached to resources.